 To report suspected child abuse, please visit this page.
-Please call the police at 999 immediately if the child's life is in danger.
+Please call the police at 999 immediately if the child's life and safety is in imminent danger.

 Children need a safe and nurturing environment for their growth and development.
 As far as possible, children should stay with their families.
 However, when the family environment becomes unsafe for a child, the child may need to be placed in an alternative environment for his or her safety and well-being.